'Living with bigger boobs made me want to hide'

 "I tried painkillers and physio for six months before I was added to the waiting list and from there it took two years," she says.

-Rachael counts herself as incredibly lucky and her says her life post-op is a lot better.
+Rachael - whose surname we are not using - counts herself as incredibly lucky and her says her life post-op is a lot better.

 "Before the operation I couldn't do any running without being in serious pain.
 So that's definitely one of the biggest upsides.